Securing a sliding patio door

 Smart sensors detect when a door has been opened and send an alert to your phone or security system.
 This way, you can be sure that your sliding door is always closed and locked, even when you’re not home.

-The glass door break – glass door sensors are an excellent smart sensor to alert you if intruders break through your patio door.
+The glass door break – No products found. are an excellent smart sensor to alert you if intruders break through your patio door.

 Installing smart sensors on your sliding patio door is a quick and easy way to boost your home security.